CalebBunch/CalebBunch/README.md

 - Hi, I’m @CalebBunch
+- I am a Computer Science student at the Georgia Institute of Technology.
-- I’m interested in computers and I love programming and mathematics.
+- I love programming and mathematics.

 <!---